magento/devdocs/guides/v2.1/config-guide/solr/solr-magento.md

 </tbody>
 </table>

-Only after the test connection succeeds, click <strong>Save Config</strong> and continue with the next section.
+Only after the test connection succeeds, click **Save Config<** and continue with the next section.

 ## Reindexing catalog search and refreshing the full page cache {#solr-reindex}